Cele3x/guild-log-analysis/CONTRIBUTING.md

-# Contributing to WoW Guild Analysis
+# Contributing to Guild Log Analysis

-Thank you for your interest in contributing to WoW Guild Analysis!
+Thank you for your interest in contributing to Guild Log Analysis!
 This document provides guidelines and information for contributors.

 ## Code of Conduct